CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/api_reference/verticals/thermal/thermal_management.rst

 Thermal management
 ==================

 **Detailed Description**

 This section contains APIs related to Thermal Management such as read list of thermal zones, cooling devices and binding info.

-.. doxygengroup:: Telematics_therm_management
+.. doxygengroup:: telematics_therm_management